jimdis/1dv610-L3/docs/TestCases5-7.md

 - A link "Go to login" is shown.
 - A form for posting to the message board is shown.
 - The text "Message Board" is shown.
-- A table with messages is show with columns "Date", "Author" and "Message".
+- A table with messages is shown with columns "Date", "Author" and "Message".
 - Today's date is shown at the bottom of the page.

 ---